google/hrx/README.md

 A HRX file, represented as an `archive`, contains a sequence of files and/or directories, each represented as an `entry`.
 Each entry has an optional `comment` that's intended to allow an archive author to include documentation or notes relating to that entry.
-This comment must not affect the contents or behavior of that entry.
+This comment may contain user-defined metadata that applies to the following file.

 Each entry has a `path` which represents the relative path from the root of the archive to that entry.
 Each `path` is divided by U+002F SOLIDUS characters into